Ciurcopterus: Description

 Ciurcopterus was a eurypterid of medium size, with C. ventricosus measuring approximately 70 centimetres (28 in) in length and C. sarlei measuring 50 centimetres (20 in).
 Though this is large relative to most modern day arthropods, Ciurcopterus was dwarfed by many of the members of its family (the Pterygotidae), such as Jaekelopterus rhenaniae at 2.5 metres (8 ft, the largest known arthropod) and Acutiramus bohemicus at 2.1 metres (7 ft).

 Ciurcopterus possessed walking legs that were similar to those of Slimonia in bearing distal serrations.
 The telson (the posteriormost segment of its body) was wide and possessed dorsal median carinae.
 The type A genital appendage (one of the morphs of eurypterid genital appendages, equipped with clasping organs) was undivided and the pretelson (the segment immediately preceding the telson), lacking dorsal median carina (keels running down the center of the dorsal side), is laterally expanded.

 Other than the type species C. ventricosus, defined by its quadrate (square-shaped) pretelson and the narrow and elongated telson, one other species has been assigned to the genus; C. sarlei.
 The telson of C. sarlei is similar to that of C. ventricosus but the pretelson is shorter and wider.
 Both of these species have in the past been assigned to the larger and more derived pterygotid Pterygotus.
 Some authors have speculated that if the chelicerae of Ciurcopterus are large (they are at present unknown from the genus), many fragmentary pterygotid specimens and species known only from chelicerae could be reassigned to Ciurcopterus.

 Ciurcopterus is classified as part of the pterygotid family of eurypterids, a group of highly derived eurypterids of the Silurian to Devonian periods that differ from other groups by a number of features, perhaps most prominently in the chelicerae (the first pair of limbs) and the telson.
-The chelicerae of the Pterygotidae were enlargened and robust, clearly adapted to be used for active prey capture and more similar to the claws of some modern crustaceans, with well developed teeth on the claws, than to the chelicerae of other eurypterid groups.
+The chelicerae of the Pterygotidae were enlarged and robust, clearly adapted to be used for active prey capture and more similar to the claws of some modern crustaceans, with well developed teeth on the claws, than to the chelicerae of other eurypterid groups.
 Another feature distinguishing the group from other eurypterid groups were their flattened and expanded telsons, likely used as rudders when swimming.
 Their walking legs were small and slender, without spines, and they were likely not capable of walking on land.